- MSW vs. LCSW: Why These Terms Get Confused

 Similarities

-MSW and LCSW programs prepare individuals for careers in social work, including roles involving direct practice, community organizing, policy development, and research.
+- Both require an MSW degree, which equips professionals for careers involving direct practice, community advocacy, policy development, and research.

 Differences